Could seabed mining boost our economy or are we out of our depth?

 The group has been busy raising awareness about the current proposals with a range of events and protests drawing hundreds of participants, and hopes to convince current and future governments to rule out any future seabed mining operations.

 Rainger explains: "The entire sea area from Whanganui to Kaipara, over 20,000 square kilometers, is covered by permits, held by several large companies, including Rio Tinto.
 If TTR is successful with its first application to mine, it would be natural to expect that similar operations may commence in those areas too.
 The cumulative impact of several similar strip-mining operations on the west coast would be an ecological tragedy.

 "Obviously the snapper and several other recreational and commercial fish species feed from the bottom, and by disturbing the seafloor and thus removing their food supply, you critically endanger the entire ecosystem."

 And while Chatham Rock Phosphate is a Kiwi firm listed on the NZAX, Neptune is a wholly owned subsidiary of a US firm.
-Some indications suggest that beyond the returns the few New Zealand investors in these firms might be expecting, and the relevant taxation the companies might only pay somewhere between 1 - 5% of net revenue from the mining to the government in royalties, depending on the amount of money being made.
+Some indications suggest that beyond the returns the few New Zealand investors in these firms might be expecting, and the relevant taxation the companies might only pay somewhere between one to five per cent of net revenue from the mining to the government in royalties, depending on the amount of money being made.

 What Rainger finds disappointing is that it was Kiwi ingenuity in the shape of the New Zealand Steel Investigation Company that first developed the technology to process this material in the first place back in the late 1950s.